datacarpentry/astronomy-python/_episodes/05-join.md

 ## Starting from this lesson

-In the previous lesson, we ran a query on the Gaia server and downloaded data for roughly 140,000 stars and saved the data in a FITS file.
+In the previous lesson, we define a rectangle around stars in GD1 in spatial coordinates and in proper motion which we transformed into ICRS coordinates and created point lists of the polygon verticies.
-We then selected just the stars with the same proper motion as GD-1 and saved the results to an HDF5 file.
 We will use that data for this lesson.
 Whether you are working from a new notebook or coming back from a checkpoint, reloading the data will save you from having to run the query again.